Denis Waxin: Attacks

 Shortly after this crime, Waxin fell in love with another woman, whom he subsequently married and went to live with in an apartment in Moulins.
 Neither of them wanted children, and Waxin called his wife "Mom".
 He was described as helpful, charming and a good husband, and eventually managed to find a job at an Auchan service station in Villeneuve-d'Ascq.
 While regarded as punctual and conscientious, Waxin was also considered unpredictable - on one occasion, he emptied the magazine of an alarm pistol while aiming it at a thief.
 He would eventually be fired for threatening to set fire to the station because his boss had reprimanded him.

-On the late afternoon of July 23, 1992, 4-year-old Nadjia Thebib was playing with other children in front of a dilapidated building where her grandmother, Meriem, lived, since her parents had recently separated.
-Suddenly, Waxin approached, picked her up and headed towards Ronchin, but as Thebib made no sound, people simply assumed that he her uncle.
+On the late afternoon of 23 July 1992, 4-year-old Nadjia Thebib was playing with other children in front of a dilapidated building where her grandmother, Meriem, lived, since her parents had recently separated.
+Suddenly, Waxin approached, picked her up and headed towards Ronchin, but as Thebib made no sound, people simply assumed that he was her uncle.
 Eventually, Thebib's aunt Anissa attempted to chase after him, but stumbled and lost sight of the abductor.
-Together with other family members, they went around the neighborhood and searched for the girl before eventually contacting the police.
+Together with other family members, they went around the neighbourhood and searched for the girl before eventually contacting the police.
 The aunt provided a description of the kidnapper's clothes, saying that he wore a red T-shirt, sneakers and white sweatpants with red stripes, from which a facial composite was made.

 In the meantime, Waxin raped Thebib before stabbing her in the neck and suffocating her with a plastic bag.
-About a week later, three boys played on the outskirts of the city found her body under a tarp between some shrubbery, with her clothes folded under her.
+About a week later, three boys playing on the outskirts of the city found her body under a tarp between some shrubbery, with her clothes folded under her.
 The coroner established that Thebib had been killed mere hours after her abduction, additionally finding semen traces that allowed authorities to establish a DNA profile of the killer.